 Notions of loyalty are currently being severely tested at Arsenal.
 Nevertheless, in the days before myriad #WengerOut and #InArseneWeTrust banners and lonely men shouting into the YouTube void, the Gunners were considered a worthy source of inspiration.
 Still, even they had to get their colours from somewhere.
 Shortly before the club turned professional in 1886, a group of former Nottingham Forest players joined the side (which was then known as Dial Square FC).
 They brought their old Forest shirts with them, and Arsenal decided that it would be economical to adopt the red kit as well.
 Penny-pinching at Arsenal – whatever next?

 Since then the club have become the inspiration for many others.
 Portuguese side Braga are nicknamed Os Arsenalistas (the Arsenal fans) having changed their kit colours from green and white to red during the forties.
-There are two theories as to why they did so: it was either the work of their president, José Antunes Guimarães, who had become an Arsenal fan on his business trips to London; or because of their Hungarian coach, Josef Szabó, who so admired the Gunners' style of play that he asked for the kits to be changed.
+There are two theories as to why they did so: it was either the work of their president, José Antunes Guimarães, who had become an Arsenal fan on his business trips to London; or because of their Hungarian coach, Josef Szabó, who so admired the Gunners' of play that he asked for the kits to be changed.

 Their local rivals Chelsea have plenty of admirers, too.
 Romanian side Unirea Urziceni took the nickname 'Chelsea of Urziceni' while former Blues defender Dan Petrescu was in charge.
 They even modified their badger to resemble the West London club's, but have since moved away from the fanboy look.